 Black Canary pressed her hand to his arm.
 “Reddy, you’re wonderful!
 I suggest we divide up and check out the three root systems.”

-Hawkman said, “I opened up access to Earth-X via our communicator, and we have the coordinates from our past visits there.
+“I opened up access to Earth-X via our communicator,” said Hawkman, “and we have the coordinates from our past visits there.
 The Freedom Fighters are online and have encountered the same problem.
 They wish to join us!”

-Superman wondered if his old friend would suggest the irony of the JLA leaping to the aid of other worlds when they had refused to intervene in another nation’s dispute when he needed help to rescue his friend.
-That argument over policy had almost severed the tie between the World’s Finest duo, and he hoped it would heal in time.
+Superman wondered if his old friend would realize the irony of the Justice League leaping to the aid of other universes when they had refused to intervene in another nation’s dispute when he needed help to rescue his friend.
+That argument over policy had almost severed the tie between the World’s Finest Team, and he hoped it would heal in time. (*)